 Instructions

 - Heat the sunflower oil in a large frying pan or saucepan and add the ground beef, spices, ginger and garlic.
-Stir well over a medium heat and break the meat up with a spatula to ensure that it browns all over and turns crumbly.
-Tip away any excess fat that may have cooked out.1 pound (450 grams) ground beef, 1 tablespoon paprika, 1 teaspoon sugar, 1 tablespoon mixed herbs / Italian herbs, 1 teaspoon salt, ½ teaspoon ground black pepper, 1 teaspoon crushed garlic, ½ teaspoon finely grated ginger, 2 tablespoons sunflower or canola oil
+Stir well over medium heat and break the meat up with a spatula to ensure that it browns all over and turns crumbly.
+Tip away any excess fat that may have cooked out.1 pound / 450 grams ground beef, 1 tablespoon paprika, 1 teaspoon sugar, 1 tablespoon mixed herbs / Italian herbs, 1 teaspoon salt, ½ teaspoon ground black pepper, 1 teaspoon crushed garlic, ½ teaspoon finely grated ginger, 2 tablespoons sunflower or canola oil

-- Add the onions and let them soften.
-I find the fastest way to soften the onions is to cover the pan with a lid and let them sweat for about 5 minutes in a low heat.1 cup onion (chopped)
+- Add the chopped onions and let them soften.
+I find the fastest way to soften the onions is to cover the pan with a lid and let them sweat for about 5 minutes on low heat.

-- Then tip in the pasta, and an extra cup of water, cover and leave to simmer for about 12 minutes until the pasta is cooked and the liquid has been mostly absorbed.8 ounces (250 grams) small pasta shapes
+- Then tip in the pasta, and an extra cup of water, cover and leave to simmer for 12 to 15 minutes until the pasta is cooked and the liquid has been mostly absorbed.8 ounces / 250 grams small pasta shapes

 - Spoon into serving dishes and serve.
 If you want to turn this into a more substantial meal, serve with a fresh green salad and slices of garlic bread.